FW-lab/LipidCruncher/README.md

 2) Open the app and click on the "Data Exploration & Quality Check Module" from the navigation bar
 3) Select "LipidSearch" as the type of your dataset
 4) Upload the dataset
-5) Enter the inputson the sidebar:
+5) Enter the inputs on the sidebar:

    3 conditions: WT, KO, Control